DhirenV01/portfolio/pages/posts/index.md

 - Developed and maintained middleware solutions for efficient and secure communication and data exchange
 - Assisted with support tickets in Apigee and Kafka Cloud environments
 - Learned to scale middleware for millisecond response and manage multi-node run items

+## Education

+**Rutgers University, New Brunswick**
+*September 2019-May 2023*
+*New Brunswick, New Jersey*

+- Bachelor of Science in Computer Science
+- Minor in Quantitative Economics
+- Minor in Data Science

+Relevant Coursework:
+- Data Structures
+- Intro to Data Science
+- Computer Architecture
+- Intro to Computer Science Using Java
+- DSGN&ANAL COMP ALGOR
+- Software Methodology
+- Internet Technology
+- Data Management for Data Science

 ## Projects